waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ### Test Data To Use

-I will test moving multiple coins around and seeing what happens when they are to move into another coin and move when on the first grid.
+I will test moving multiple coins around and see what happens when they are to move into another coin and move when on the first grid.

 ### Expected Test Result